Anand Mishra

-Anand Mishra is an Indian politician and former Indian Police Service (IPS) officer.
-He was elected to the Bihar Legislative Assembly from the Buxar constituency in the 2025 election as a member of the Bharatiya Janata Party (BJP).
+Anand Mishra (born 1 June 1981) is an Indian politician and former Indian Police Service (IPS) officer.
+He was elected to the Bihar Legislative Assembly from the Buxar Assembly constituency in the 2025 election as a member of the Bharatiya Janata Party (BJP).

 Mishra is a 2011-batch IPS officer of the Assam–Meghalaya cadre and served as Superintendent of Police in several districts in Assam.
 He resigned from service in January 2024 to enter politics.

 Before joining the BJP in August 2025, he contested the 2024 Lok Sabha election from Buxar as an independent candidate.